parallelvirtualcluster/pvc/docs/manuals/api.md

  * Mandatory values: N/A
  * Optional values: `pool`, `limit`

 Return a JSON document containing information about all Ceph RBD volumes in the storage cluster.
-If `pool` is specified, return a JSON document containing information about all Ceph RBD volumes in Ceph RBD pool with name `pool`.
+If `pool` is specified, return a JSON document containing information about all Ceph RBD volumes in Ceph RBD pool `pool`.
 If `limit` is specified, return a JSON document containing information about all Ceph RBD volumes with names matching `limit` as fuzzy regex.

 ###### `POST`
- * Mandatory values: `pool`, `size`
+ * Mandatory values: `volume`, `pool`, `size`
  * Optional values: N/A

-Add a new Ceph RBD volume with name `<volume>` to Ceph RBD pool with name `<pool>`. `size` must be a valid size, in bytes or a single-character metric prefix of bytes, e.g. `1073741824` (1GB), `4096M`, or `20G`.
+Add a new Ceph RBD volume `<volume>` to Ceph RBD pool `<pool>`. `size` must be a valid size, in bytes or a single-character metric prefix of bytes, e.g. `1073741824` (1GB), `4096M`, or `20G`.

 #### `/api/v1/storage/ceph/volume/<pool>/<volume>`
  * Methods: `GET`, `DELETE`